🌟Pro features

 Approval

-The Approval feature on MetaCopier.io adds an extra layer of control to trade copying, allowing users to manually review and approve trades before they are executed on linked accounts.
+The Approval feature on MetaCopier.io adds an extra layer of control to trade copying, allowing users to manually review and approve trades before they are executed on the slave accounts.

 When this feature is enabled, any trade opened on the Master Account will not be automatically copied to the Slave Account.
 Instead, it will first require manual approval from the user.
 Once the trade is reviewed and approved, it will then be executed on the Slave Account as per the predefined copying settings.